-Simon Watts graduated from the University of Oxford in 1971, obtained an MSc and DSc from the University of Birmingham in 1972 and 2013, respectively, and a PhD from the CNAA in 1987.
-He was deputy Scientific Director and Technical Fellow in Thales UK until 2013 and is a Visiting Professor in the department of Electronic and Electrical Engineering at University College London.
-He joined Thales (then EMI Electronics) in 1967 and since then has worked on a wide range of radar and EW projects, with a particular research interest in maritime radar and sea clutter.
-He is author and co-author of over 80 journal and conference papers, a book on sea clutter and several patents.
-He was chairman of the international radar conference RADAR-97 in Edinburgh UK.
-Professor Watts received the IEE JJ Thomson Premium Award in 1987 and the IEE Mountbatten Premium Award in 1991.
-He serves on the IEEE AESS Radar Systems Panel, is an Associate Editor for Radar for the IEEE Transactions AES and a member of the Editorial Board of IET Radar, Sonar & Navigation.
-He was appointed MBE in 1996 for services to the UK defence industry and is a Fellow of the Royal Academy of Engineering, Fellow of the IET, Fellow of the IMA and Fellow of the IEEE.
+Simon Watts was a deputy Scientific Director and Technical Fellow in Thales UK until 2013 and is a Visiting Professor in the department of Electronic and Electrical Engineering at University College London.
+He graduated from the University of Oxford in 1971 with an MA in Engineering Science, obtained an MSc in Radiocommunication and Radar Technology from the University of Birmingham in 1972 and a PhD from the CNAA in 1987.
+In 2013 he was also awarded a DSc by the University of Birmingham, for research on sea clutter modelling.
+He joined Thales (then EMI Electronics) in 1967 and worked on a wide range of radar and EW projects, with a particular research interest in airborne maritime radar and sea clutter.
+He is author and co-author of over 80 journal and conference papers, a book on sea clutter (2 editions), various book chapters on clutter and several patents.
+He has also published two books on the history of airborne maritime surveillance radar.
+Simon Watts was chairman of the international radar conference RADAR-97 in Edinburgh UK and has served as a member of the IEEE AES Radar Panel and as an Associate Editor for Radar for the IEEE Transactions on Aerospace and Electronic Systems.
+He received the IEE JJ Thomson Premium Award in 1987 and the IEE Mountbatten Premium Award in 1991.
+He was appointed MBE by HM the Queen in 1996 for services to the UK defence industry and is a Fellow of the Royal Academy of Engineering, Fellow of the IET, Fellow of the IMA and Fellow of the IEEE.